ratel-rust/ratel-core/README.md

 Because Webpack+Babel+UglifyJS are both awesome and terrible at the same time.

-This is nowhere near done, but this tree my MacBook Air from 2012 can generate in 0.13ms:
+This is nowhere near done, but this tree my MacBook Air from 2012 can generate in sub millisecond time:

 ```
 Program {